-The 5 Axis Slicer is tailoired to additive manufacturing machines with 5 or more axis.
+The 5 Axis Slicer is tailored to any additive manufacturing machines with 5 or more axis (such as robots with 5 or more axis).
 The slicing process works the same as any other ‘normal’ slicer except that the layer generation allows for curved layers.
 This gives some unique opportunities such as:

 - printing with zero overhang (where every layer of material is printed on a ‘previous’ layer with 100% overlap)